bartlomiejwolk/MoveToCollisionPoint/README.md

 1. Clone repository into the *Assets* folder.
 2. Select game object in the hierarchy window and from the *Component* menu select *MoveToCollisionPoint* to add component to the selected game object.
-3. From other script or UnityEvent call *MoveToHitPoint()* to move specified transform to a raycast hit point.
+3. From other script or UnityEvent call *MoveToHitPoint(RaycastHit)* to move specified transform to a raycast hit point.

 ## Help